Dinesh281197/AD-HOC-INSIGHTS/README.md

 ## Challenge

 AtliQ Hardwares identified a gap in their ability to make quick, smart data-informed decisions.
 To bridge this gap, they aimed to expand their data analytics team by hiring junior data analysts proficient in both technical and soft skills.
-Tony Sharma, their Data Analytics Director, devised a SQL challenge to evaluate these skills.
+Their Data Analytics Director, Tony Sharma, devised an SQL challenge to evaluate these skills.

 ## My Task